Our Mission

 We believe inclusivity and collaboration spark the most innovative solutions.

-We’re committed to building capacity — especially for adolescents, higher-degree research students, and early- to mid-career researchers — so the next generation of leaders can keep advancing adolescent health and well-being.
+We’re committed to building capacity, particularly for adolescents, higher-degree research students, and early- to mid-career researchers, so that the next generation of leaders can continue to advance adolescent health and well-being.

 Above all, we strive for meaningful impact through creativity, empathy, initiative, and genuine connection.